 Tractor-trailers, big rig trucks, semi-trucks, 18-wheelers and other commercial trucks can create serious problems for other drivers, simply due to their size, the speed at which they travel, and their blind spots.
 Collisions with these giants often cause more severe injuries, death, and property damage than any other type of auto accident.
 Additionally, commercial trucking companies often have large insurance companies backing them, leaving an injured person at an unfair disadvantage without an experienced truck accident lawyer.

-If you or someone you love has been involved in a Sacramento trucking accident, an experienced Sacramento personal injury lawyer can help get you fair compensation for your injuries, lost wages, and much more.
-Eric Ratinoff Law Corp is dedicated to helping clients fully recover from trucking accidents.
+If you or someone you love have been involved in a semi-truck accident, our team of experienced Sacramento truck accident attorneys can help get you fair compensation for your injuries, lost wages, and more.

-Federal Motor Carrier Safety Regulations and Departments of Transportation in each state require truck drivers and trucking companies to know and follow safe truck driving procedures.
-Federal Motor Carrier Safety Regulations (FMCSR’s) are an important factor in truck accidents, as they govern all interstate trucking operations.
-They help determine whether a commercial truck driver was negligent in putting others in harm’s way.
-Too often, truckers involved in accidents are found to have violated federal or state safety regulations.
+Federal Motor Carrier Safety Regulations and Departments of Transportation in each state require semi-truck drivers and trucking companies to know and follow safe truck driving procedures.
+The Federal Motor Carrier Safety Regulations (FMCSR’s) are an important factor in truck accidents, as they govern all interstate trucking operations.
+These regulations help determine whether a commercial truck driver was negligent in putting others in harm’s way.
+Too often, semi-truck drivers involved in accidents are found to have violated federal or state safety regulations.

-In fact, according to the Federal Motor Carrier Safety Administration (FMCSA), 4.89% of truck drivers were taken out of service once inspected in 2012, for having too many violations.
-That’s 171,150 drivers with excessive safety violations!
-Additionally, 20.13% of vehicles were taken out of service once inspected in 2012, for having too many violations.
-That’s 2,145,733 trucks with excessive safety violations!
+In fact, according to the Federal Motor Carrier Safety Administration, 4.89% of truck drivers were taken out of service once inspected in 2012, for having too many violations.
+That’s 171,150 drivers with excessive safety violations.
+Additionally, 20.13% of semi-trucks were taken out of service once inspected in 2012, for having too many violations – 2,145,733 trucks with excessive safety violations.
 The American Trucking Association estimates that only about 10% of all trucks on the road have some kind of active safety technology installed in their rigs.

 The FMCSA also reports that on average in the United States, fatal truck accidents occur nearly 11 times a day, killing nearly 4,000 people each year.
 An additional 100,000 people are injured every year in truck crashes.
 In 2014, CNBC reported that the rate of trucking accidents is as bad as if a commuter jet crashed every single week of the year, killing everyone on board.